richchapler/AzureSolutionsDocumentation/curricula/SQL_PerformanceOptimization.md

 <!-- ------------------------- ------------------------- -->

 #### Extended Events and Trace Sessions
-…captures detailed, event‑driven diagnostics for deep performance and behavioral analysis
+...captures detailed, event‑driven diagnostics for deep performance and behavioral analysis

 - **Extended Events**: lightweight, scalable event framework replacing SQL Profiler; use `CREATE EVENT SESSION` to capture events like `query_post_execution_showplan`, `wait_info`, and `deadlock_graph`
 - **Targets**: write to ring buffer for quick inspection or file targets for long‑term storage and offline analysis